ralfbiedert/cheats.rs/content/_index.md

 {{ tablesep() }}

 Pattern matching arms in `match` expressions.
-The left side of these arms can also be found in `let` expressions.
+Left side of these arms can also be found in `let` expressions.

 <div class="cheats">